SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 1. **Build safety net**: Ensure that tests, preferably unit tests, are in place before beginning the refactoring process.
 2. **Maintain focus**: Break down tasks into smaller, manageable chunks.
 Use tools like TODO lists to capture ideas and distractions for later review.
-3. **Avoid coding in brain**: Resist the urge to visualize designs.
+3. **Avoid coding in brain**: Resist the urge to visualize code.
 Start with small, testable changes instead of trying to anticipate every possible abstraction.
 4. **Identify patterns**: Look for repetitive patterns, such as loops over collections, getters (or leak of internal state)  as potential candidates for refactoring.
 5. **Avoid unnecessary abstractions**: Be mindful of biases that can lead to over-complicated designs.
 6. **Evaluate polymorphism incrementally**: Introduce polymorphism step-by-step, I prefer the bottom-up approach to introduce polymorphism.